aeonSolutions/AeonLabs-Garage-Door_opener/README.md

  </p>

 ### Home App for Android™
-HomeApp is a small and easy to use smart home app with a simple framework.
+HomeApp is a small and easy-to-use smart home app with a simple framework.
 The goal of this application is to make remote execution of predefined features as easy and user-friendly as possible to help you get started with smart home technology.

 <p align="center">
 <a href="https://f-droid.org/packages/io.github.domi04151309.home">